alcf-lidar/alcf-lidar.github.io/_includes/tutorial.md

 measurements, such as one month or one year.
 This tutorial uses 24 hours of data due to the large size of the datasets.

-Processing with ALCF can be done in two modes: automatic and manual.
+Processing with the ALCF can be done in two modes: automatic and manual.
 The automatic mode is easier and is convered in this tutorial.
 Both automatic and manual processing are equivalent, but manual processing gives you a better understanding of the processing steps and can be more useful if anything